security-alliance/frameworks/README.md

 2. Click on the "Create pull request" button.
 3. Wait for review.
 Once your pull request is approved, and no more changes are needeed, we will merge it into the main repository.
 4. Congratulations!
-Your changes are now part of the safety-handbook!
+Your changes are now part of the security frameworks!

 # Editor area
 Editors merge PRs and push suggestions to the main branch which will be reflected on the live book.